-Aim: To discuss cerebral sinovenous thrombosis (CSVT), which is an important mortality and morbidity factor developing in progression of ulcerative colitis (UC) in childhood age, in the light of literature.
+Objective: To discuss cerebral sinovenous thrombosis (CSVT), an important mortality and morbidity factor, developing in the progression of ulcerative colitis (UC) in childhood age, in the light of the literature.

-Materials and Methods: A review has been performed on database of Pubmed and Google Scholar Search on April 2014.
-The study retrospectively investigated the cases diagnosed UC with complication of CSVT below 18 years of age between years 1971 to 2014.
-The cases were analysed with respect to age, gender, disease duration and treatment, potential risk factors, clinical findings, location of thrombosis, thrombolytic therapeutical applications and clinical progressions.
+Methods: A search of PubMed and Google Scholar database was conducted on April 2014.
+This study retrospectively investigates the cases diagnosed with UC with complication of CSVT below 18 years of age between years 1971 and 2014.
+The cases were analysed with respect to age, gender, disease duration and treatment, potential risk factors, clinical findings, location of thrombosis, thrombolytic therapeutical applications, and clinical progressions.

-Results: Twenty four paediatric cases aged between five and 18 years were included in the study.
-Cerebral sinovenous thrombosis had developed during active disease period in 23 (95.8%) periods.
-The most common application rationales were headache (79.1%) and emesis (29.1%).
+Results: Twenty-four paediatric patients aged 5 and 18 years were included in the study.
+Cerebral sinovenous thrombosis had developed during active disease period in 23 (95.8%) patients.
+The most common complaints were headache (79.1%) and emesis (29.1%).
 The most frequently detected risk factors for CSVT were anaemia (58.3%) and thrombocytosis (45.8%).
-Inherited thrombotic disorders were encountered 10 (41.6%) cases.
-The most common location sites for CSVT were transverse (33.3%) and sigmoid (33.3%) sinuses.
-It has been encountered that 19 (79.2%) cases were healed completely without a sequela whereas neurological sequelae remained in 3 (12.5%) cases and 2 (8.3%) cases died.
+Inherited thrombotic disorders were encountered in 10 (41.6%) of the cases.
+The most common location sites for CSVT were the transverse (33.3%) and the sigmoid (33.3%) sinuses.
+It had been discovered that 19 (79.2%) of the cases were healed completely without a sequelae, whereas neurological sequelae remained in three (12.5%) of the cases and two (8.3%) of the cases died.

 Conclusion: In the presence of a prior diagnosis of UC and emergency presentation with emesis, headache, mood changes and particularly seizure, the presence of CSVT should certainly be considered.